joewlos/activitypubdantic/README.md

 }
 ```

-However, not every project requires this degree of granularity.
+However, not every project requires that degree of granularity.
 For example, some servers may already have logic that ignores additional fields and only iterates through `id` URLs in the JSON.

 ```python
 # Use the verbose keyword argument